DeViL303/MultiServer3-NautilusFork/README.md

 ## Usage
 - Enter one or more Scene IDs (space, comma line separated)
 - You can also *drag a plaintext SceneList.xml into the right hand side of the tab and it will parse it and decrypt all IDs.
-  * Dont drag it onto the input or output textbox
+   Dont drag the xml exactly onto the textbox

 ## Options
+- Generally you dont need to touch this setting, leave it on default (Disabled) for newer Home.
 - Legacy Mode when enabled allows for decryption of early type IDs to suit earlier home builds.
-Leave this option disabled for 1.8x